josephsumabat/static-ls/README.md

           -fno-defer-typed-holes
       ```

-3. Index your project in hiedb running:
+2. You can index your project in hiedb running:
       ```
         hiedb -D .hiedb index .hiefiles --src-base-dir .
       ```